Photographing R/C Models

 OVEREXPOSED - Where's the fluff in those cumulous clouds?
 Blown out!
 That's why there's a spike at the RH end.

-CORRECT EXPOSURE - the histogram shows a gentle roll-off at each end, and there's detail throughout the image.
+CORRECT EXPOSURE - the histogram shows a gentle roll-off at each end, so the final image will show detail across the whole tonal range

-Sometimes there is so much contrast within the scene that it's impossible to avoid a spike at either end of the histogram.
+There are times when there is so much contrast within the scene that it's impossible to avoid a spike at either end of the histogram.
 Or to put it another way, the dynamic range of the scene is greater than that of the sensor.
-Typically this can happen on a very bright day.
+Typically this can happen on a very bright day with bright, directly lit objects accompanied by deep shadows.

-There are two ways to deal with this.
-The first is to sacrifice shadow detail by underexposing.
-This will show as a spike on the left of the histogram, while allowing the highlights to roll off gently.
-This is acceptable because human eyes are are less sensitive to shadow detail than highlight.
+Under these circumstances, obtaining detail in both the highlights and shadows is impossible, and compromise is necessary.
+Usually, we sacrifice shadow detail while allowing the highlights to roll off gently.
+This is OK because human eyes are are less sensitive to shadow detail than highlight.

-The second method is to use a technique call High Dynamic Range (HDR).
+Another method which I mention in passing is High Dynamic Range (HDR) photography.
 In HDR, multiple images of the identical scene are recorded, each with a different exposure.
-The different frames are combined into a single 'HDR' image.
-Since this isn't practical when photographing models so we won't look at it further but it's worth mentioning.
+The different frames are combined into a single 'HDR' image, thus compressing the very wide tonal range.
+For obvious reasons, this isn't practical a practical method for moving objects, so we won't look at it further.
+(Don't confuse proper HDR with the 'HDR-effect' filters provided in some cameras.).

 Lighting the Scene

-Light is of course a vital - and varying - factor.
-A small change in the light can have a profound affect on the range of tones in the scene.
+Light is the second crucial ingredient.
+A small change in the light can have a profound affect on the scene.

 Your camera's metering system is pretty simple in the way that it treats an evenly lit scene: it tries to make all tones a neutral grey.
-So if you take a bright sky on its own, then the shot will come out a muddy grey.
-And if you take a dark sheet of paper, again, it'll come out gray.
-The camera, being dumb, doesn't know that a cloudy sky should really be brighter, or that a black sheet of paper should come out darker.
+So a shot of just bright white clouds will come out darker.
+A sheet of dark grey or black paper, will come out mid-grey.
+The camera, being dumb, doesn't know that the cloud should really be brighter, or that the black sheet of paper should be darker.

-Consequently, you the photographer may have to intervene to get the results you want.
-Let's see how.
+Consequently, you the photographer will have to intervene and adjust the exposure yourself!

 Shooting a model against the sky

 The classic problem is the "model-against-sky" shot .
 This photo of Andy Blackburn's Mig shows the issue - there's very little detail in the model, because the meter is being overly influenced by the much larger expanse of bright sky.
-It's made the sky gray, and the plane even darker.
+The metering has rendered the sky as a mid-tone, leaving the plane almost in shadow.

-Be careful not to dial too much compensation though, otherwise part or all of the sky will end up pure white and all detail in the clouds will be lost.
+Be careful not to dial too much compensation though, otherwise you'll end up with the opposite problem - part or all of the sky will end up pure white and all detail in the clouds will be lost.
 Most cameras have a highlight warning feature which indicates which parts of the image are 'blown'.
-Use the highlight warning, and the histogram, to help judge the correct exposure!
+Use the highlight warning and the histogram together.
+The histogram tells you if the image is overexposed, the highlight warning tells you where.

 A variation of this technique is to point the camera at the brightest area of the sky, then add around +1.5 EV exposure compensation, and then lock the exposure (using the Exposure Lock facility on your dSLR).
 Then refocus on the model and shoot.
 By adding +1.5 EV, we push the camera into recording more light from the sky, just as in the last example.
-However, because the exposure is locked before capture with this method, this method is only practical if the light conditions are constant across the sky, and in time.
-If the light varies then the first method is better.
+However, because the exposure is locked, it works well where the model almost fills the frame.
+However because the exposure is locked, and because the model is moving, this method is only practical if the sky is evenly bright.
+If the light varies across the sky, then the previous method is better.

 The third method is a bit of a copout but is the most reliable - just wait for a nice blue sky and shoot with the light casting directly on the model.
 The sky will form a less contrasty background.
 This photo (right) shows the same model taken later that day.